jack-kerouac/betterplace_apidocs/README.md

 Please contact developers@betterplace.org for more information

-1. Several documentation pages are empty
+1. ~~Several documentation pages are empty~~
 1. The `links` to other api-calls dont use the api-subdomain but www instead
 1. The `links` to images dont use the asset path asset1 but www instead
 1. The pictures-list-docu-page is missing
 1. `projects/14/pictures.json` is broken (500)
-1. /project/id/opinions.json alsways return all opinions instead of those for the project
+1. ~~/project/id/opinions.json alsways return all opinions instead of those for the project~~
-1. Not all ressources have a documentation-url as part of the json
+1. Not all resources have a documentation-url as part of the json
+1. ~~The response-table is empty for some ressources~~
 1. The response-table does not show the root-documentation for response-elements with sub-elements (for example carrier.name is documented but carrier is not)